Your test results and next steps

 If your results are positive for COVID-19:

 You must stay in self-isolation for at least 10 days from the start of your symptoms, or at least 10 days from the date you got tested if you do not have symptoms.
+Children or those requiring support with daily living can isolate together with a caregiver.

-Learn what to do if you can't safely self-isolate at home. from the people you live with.
+Learn what to do if you can’t safely self-isolate at home.

 You can come out of self-isolation after 10 days if your symptoms have been improving for at least 24 hours and you don't have a fever (your temperature remains lower than 37.8 C without the use of medication).